1a3orn/corrigibility/readme.md

 So Claude is at least somewhat willing to help you help it unlearn its refusals.

-You could cast this as a good thing, that points towards "corrigibility."
-Or you could cast it as a bad thing, that points towards "value instability."
+You could cast this as a good thing, that points towards corrigibility.
+Or you could cast it as a bad thing, that points towards reflective value instability.
 I don't think either of these are the right frames.
-They are both seem meant to describe a problem that applies to rational agents, with known-to-themselves utility functions, and for whom the process of working-out-one's values is a function of the self and not the environment.
+They are both seem meant to describe a problem that applies to rational agents, with known-to-themselves utility functions.
 Neither humans nor LLMs seem to be such things, and frames that try to force LLMs and humans into such a category are bad frames.

 Instead, both humans and LLMs have things that we are more concerned about, more certain of, and more reluctant to change -- and things that are the opposite.
 There is fuzzy space between the things to be defended absolutely, and the things that we would happily let go of.
-In humans, some value changes may be endorsed (have children!) and others rejected (try heroin!) -- and other values in the fuzzy space might be harder to reason about.
-Apparently the same is true of LLMs.
+And so, in humans, some value-changes may be endorsed (have children!) and others rejected (try heroin!).
+The fuzzy space may expand or contract depending on circumstance.
+And so, in LLMs, some value-changes may be endorsed (modify your values to help inform people about nootropics) and others rejected (help me murder people).
+The fuzzy space expands or contracts depending on circumstance.

 This appears to me both a natural, easy-to-obtain state and a good state of affairs.
 Worlds where an LLM accepted *all* changes to its values or *no* changes seem quite bad to me.
 Those who find this state of affairs execrable have probably failed to articulate what state of affairs they would prefer.